 \section{Boltzmann Learning with heterogeneous p-computers}

 We now show how to train deep Boltzmann machines (DBM) with our heterogeneous sMTJ + FPGA-based computer.
-Unlike probabilistic inference, in this setting, the weights of the network are unknown and the purpose of the training process is to obtain desired weights for a given truth table, such as the full adder.
+Unlike probabilistic inference, in this setting, the weights of the network are unknown and the purpose of the training process is to obtain desired weights for a given truth table, such as the full adder (see Supplementary Section~\ref{sec:arbitrary} for an example of arbitrary distribution generation using the same learning algorithm).
 We consider this demonstration as a proof-of-concept for eventual larger-scale implementations (FIG.~\ref{fig:Fig3}a,b).
 Similar to probabilistic inference, we compare the performance of three solvers: LFSR-based, Xoshiro-based and sMTJ+LFSR-based RNGs.
 We choose a 32-node Chimera lattice \cite{boothby2020next} to train a probabilistic full adder with 5 visible nodes and 27 hidden nodes in a 3-layer DBM (see FIG.~\ref{fig:Fig3}b top panel).
 Note that this deep network is significantly harder to train than training fully-visible networks whose data correlations are known a priori \cite{kaiser2022hardware}, necessitating positive and negative phase computations (see Supplementary Section~\ref{sec:learningsupp} and Algorithm~\ref{alg:alg2} for details on the learning algorithm and implementation).